Online False Discovery Rate Control for LORD & SAFFRON Under Positive, Local Dependence: FDR CONTROL UNDER POSITIVE DEPENDENCE

 \subsection{Main Result}

-Our first required condition for FDR control is similar to the monotonicity conditions described in Theorem \ref{thm:ramdas}, and can be ensured by design.
-Specifically, we will require that any decrease to a p-value (i.e., making it ``more significant'') cannot decrease the total number of rejections.
+Our first required condition for online FDR control is analogous to the monotonicity conditions described in Theorem \ref{thm:ramdas}, and can similarly be ensured by design.
+We will require that any decrease to a p-value (i.e., making it ``more significant'') cannot decrease the total number of rejections.

 \begin{condition}

 (Relaxed Monotonicity) For any $t\in\mathbb{N}$ and for any two p-value vectors $\mathbf{p}=(p_{1},\dots,p_{t})$ and $\mathbf{p}'=(p_{1}',\dots,p_{t}')$ that could possibly result from the first $t$ tests, if $p_{i}\leq p_{i}'$ for all $i\leq t$, then $\mathbf{p}$ must produce at least as many rejections as $\mathbf{p}'$.